pomo-dev/PoMo/doc/index.rst

 ================================
 Implementation of a polymorphism aware phylogenetic model using HYPHY.

+Created by:
-Created by: Nicola De Maio
+  - Nicola De Maio
+Contributors:
+  - Carolin Kosiol
-Contributors: Carolin Kosiol and Dominik Schrempf
+  - Dominik Schrempf

 For a reference, please see and cite: De Maio, Schlotterer, Kosiol (MBE, 2013), and/or: De Maio, Kosiol (in preparation).
 You can use